 Aptly described this dish was an exploration of flavors of greens and sea vegetables (like Oysterleaf, the crispy Ice Plant leaves, and buds and I believe some Shiso leaves were in there too) that went with the olive oil poached tomatoes and the mussel juice-based “seawater” dotted with the tomato vinaigrette.

 Both dishes were paired with Family Van Rennes’ 2014 Chardonnay Blauw (Riemst, Belgium)

 Both dishes were paired with Apostelhoeve 2016 Cuvée XII, a Müller-Thurgau, Auxerrois and Pinot Gris blend (Maastricht, The Netherlands)

-Amazing flavours in this aged duck which received a honey rub before the spice crust (fennel, coriander, cardamom, pink peppercorns) was added.
-The duck jus and brown butter is purposely split and had incredible depth of flavour adding to the raw kohlrabi.
+Amazing flavors in this aged duck, which received a honey rub before the spice crust (fennel, coriander, cardamom, pink peppercorns) was added.
+The duck jus and brown butter are purposely split and had an incredible depth of flavor adding to the raw kohlrabi.

-Despite all the food being absolutely wonderful, it was again disappointing that the vegetarian option for Brae’s dishes were not theirs (although not entirely sure on the first course).
+Despite all the food being absolutely fantastic, it was again disappointing that the vegetarian option for Brae’s dishes was not theirs (although not entirely sure on the first course).
 We were actually both quite surprised that Chantal got different dishes as there were only 1 or 2 non-vegetarian elements in what otherwise would have been cracking vegetarian dishes on a standalone basis.
-Furthermore, two of the RIJKS’ original/replacement dishes – the Gazpacho and the Salt Crust Swede – were exactly the same as she had at the RIJKS x LOCAVORE event 2 months earlier.
-All dishes still tasted great, but that is not why you want to attend such a special collaboration event.
+Furthermore, two of the RIJKS’ original/replacement dishes – the Gazpacho and the Salt Crust Swede – were precisely the same as she had at the RIJKS x Locavore event 2 months earlier.
+All the dishes still tasted great, but that is not why you want to attend such a unique collaboration event.